Managing cost groups

 Create a child group

-2. Select Create Child Group
+2. Select Create child group.

 A default analysis view that offers information on the monthly cost of the chosen subscriptions based on a predetermined set of filters will be included when the cost group is created.